 Structural Engineers Association of Texas

-SEAoT regularly identifies individuals for several prestigious awards including the Anders Award, the SEAoT Service Award and the Wilbur C. Schoeller Award (Click here for information about these awards).
+SEAoT regularly identifies individuals for several prestigious awards including the Anders Award, the SEAoT Service Award, and the Wilbur C. Schoeller Award (Click here for information about these awards).
 The recipients of recent awards are listed here.
 For more information about past recipients, click here.

 SEAoT Distinguished Service Awards

 Charles Hammond is Principal in Walker Consultant’s Austin office currently specializing in forensic structural engineering.
 Charles’ diverse international and domestic background has included restoration projects, new design projects, forensic investigations, and litigation work.
 Services provided on these projects include failure investigations, structural analyses, construction administration, repair design, load testing, non-destructive evaluation, peer review, and expert witness services among others.
 Charles’ many years of design and forensic experience have included various structure types such as stadiums, medical facilities, high-rise buildings, residential buildings, marine structures, pavements, and parking structures.
 The structures have utilized a variety of materials including concrete, structural steel, and wood.
 Charles also holds multiple certifications, including being a licensed PE and/or SE in 14 states, a Certified Welding Inspector, a Registered Roof Observer, a TDI Windstorm Inspector, a LEED accredited professional and a PADI Divemaster.